digital-land/digital-land.github.io/content/blog-post/beta-team.md

 We particularly  need to understand how long each thing takes us to do:

 * discover a dataset
+* co-design a specification, in the open
-* design a specification
+* turn it into a data standard
-* co-design it with local planning authorities
+* support local planning authorities and other make data available
 * and add it to the platform

 Most importantly, we need to see how many things are waiting and for how long between each step.